whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

       1. `environment.json`
   1. Repeat for each third party provider

+      a.
+After publishing to DataONE, use girder to query the Tale

+      b.
+Ensure that the 'pid' field in the 'publishInfo' object has an identifier in a doi format

 * [ ] Case 3: Re-published Tale
 1. Launch a Tale that has been published before
 1. Take note of the `Published Location` in Run > metadata